paveltimofeev/screens.io/tasklist.md

 - Frontend: RESTYLE UI - Sign-in/Sign-up view
 - Frontend: RESTYLE UI - Improve Scenario edit view - add Viewports; add Overview(Summary) with reference image; add HasValues pin; add Description (commentary) for scenario, to make puprose of scenario clearer.
 - Stats & analytics: Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
-- [Bug] New User Init Process: New user does not have any Viewports configured and do not have ability to add them.
+- [Bug] **New User Init Process**: New user does not have any Viewports configured and do not have ability to add them.
 - Frontend: SignIn/SignUp page RESTYLE
 - [Move to AWS: 1] STORE IMAGES AT AWS S3
 - [Move to AWS: 2] Run MongoDb on AWS VM